tstullich/vk-sandbox/README.md

 [Dear Imgui](https://github.com/ocornut/imgui) also has some documentation, although I find it to be scattered and good information is hard to find.
 But do read through it to get started on writing your own

+# Contributing
+If you find any issues with this code, please feel free to send a pull request or file an issue with a brief error report and I'll try to respond to your request as soon as possible.